tuenguyends/python-tutorials/000_index.md

 ## Feedback

-Any feedback on typos or suggestions for improvement is welcome.
+Any feedback on typos and suggestions for improvement are welcome.
 Please send me an email to the following address <tuenguyends@gmail.com>.

 ## Contents